India sends army to help hospitals hit by COVID-19 as countries promise aid | Health

 "If you've never been to a cremation, the smell of death never leaves you," Vipin Narang, a political science professor at Massachusetts Institute of Technology (MIT) in the United States, said on Twitter.
 "My heart breaks for all my friends and family in Delhi and India going through this hell."

-Neighbouring Bangladesh sealed its border with India for 14 days, its foreign ministry said, though trade will continue.
+Neighbouring Bangladesh sealed its border with India for 14 days, though trade will continue.
 Air travel has been suspended since Bangladesh imposed a lockdown on April 14 to combat record infections and deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)